 If we are able to identify and treat hearing loss earlier, we are able to provide a better signal to the auditory nerve, and increase ease of listening, reducing the amount of energy used by the brain for hearing, before too much deterioration can take place.
 The more residual hearing an individual has, the better hearing aids will be able to supplement this hearing and provide natural, clear sound.
 In addition, the shorter the length of time without sound, the quicker and easier it is to adjust to hearing aids and get the most possible benefit from them.
 For all of these reasons, we suggest regular hearing testing and the fitting of hearing aids, if appropriate, as early as possible.

 All this said, there are times when it can be too early to fit hearing aids.
 It’s important to have your hearing tested comprehensively and to discuss your hearing experiences and lifestyle with a trained audiologist to find out whether this is the right time for you.
 If you have never had a hearing test before, a screening can be a good first step to find out whether further testing is needed, but if you suspect that you might have hearing loss, you will get more information and management recommendations from a full diagnostic assessment.
+Click here to read about the difference between screening and diagnostic testing.

 For more information, or to book a hearing assessment, contact us or comment below.